 You can find contact details for disability advisers on course provider websites or prospectuses, or on the DSA-QAG website.

 Funding for disabled students

 You may be entitled to Disabled Students Allowances (DSAs) for physical or mental impairments, long-term or mental health conditions, or specific learning difficulties such as dyslexia.
 This funding covers the cost of the support you need – e.g. specialist equipment and nonmedical helpers – like a note-taker or reader.
 You won’t automatically get a DSA – you'll need to prove you’re eligible.

-- First, you’ll need either a letter from your doctor or consultant confirming your impairment or health condition, or a diagnostic assessment of your learning difficulty from a psychologist or specialist teacher.
+- You’ll need either a letter from your doctor or consultant confirming your impairment or health condition, or a diagnostic assessment of your learning difficulty from a psychologist or specialist teacher.

 - Then you apply for DSA through your regional funding organisation – Student Finance England, Student Finance Northern Ireland, Student Awards Agency for Scotland, or Student Finance Wales.
 It can take up to three months to arrange, so apply early.

 - If you’re eligible you’ll then have an assessment to work out what you need – find an assessment centre near your course provider via the DSAs Quality Assurance Group website.

 - Once everything’s arranged, the money will be paid directly to your service/equipment providers, or to your bank account.